jaeyk/covid19antiasian/README.md

 * 01_google_trends.r (R script): R script for collecting Google search API data

-* 01_sample.Rmd (R markdown file): R makrdown file for sampling Twitter data
+* 01_sample.Rmd (R markdown file): R markdown file for sampling Twitter data

 * 02_parse.r (R script): R script for parsing Twitter data.
 This script produced a cleaned and wrangled data named 'parsed.rds.'
-This file is not included in this repo to not violate Twitter's Developer Terms.
+This file is not included in this repository to not violate Twitter's Developer Terms.
 Also, its file size is quite large (**1.4 GB**).

 ## Descriptive analysis